mojahidhasan/fullstack-nextjs-golobe-travel-agency/README.md

 ## TODO

 This project is still in development.
-Many funtionalities have not implemented yet.
+Many funtionalities have not been implemented yet.
 Here are some funtionalities that are yet to development:

 - Flight and Hotel search form validation and some funtionalities and improvements.
 - Hotel search funtionality.